 thank God for your pets..
 Enjoy and take good

 Life would be a

 without God's critters.

-Mark, Trevor, Stephanie and the newest addition to our family, Evan (March 2009)
+Mark, son Trevor, wife Stephanie and the newest addition to our family, Evan (March 2009).
+Mark is now deceased.

 "Chicks dig me" Our newest grandson